Last updated January 02, 2025

 - Repetitive speech patterns

-Additional early signs of autism can include regression of language or motor skills.
+Additionally early signs of autism may have include regression of language.
 Motor skill regression involves losing certain skills that were previously achieved, using the toilet, such as feeding oneself, or putting a shirt on.

 A toddler who had been able to say three words for at least a month would now be unable to do so.
-Babies make noises, screams, and gestures in an effort to communicate with their parents.
+Babies make noises, screams, and gestures to communicate with their parents.
 If these communication attempts stop or decline, it could be possible early signs of autism.